 Institutional Nature of Decline

 One cause of changes in church membership is the general growth of the population through births, deaths, and migration.
 To see genuine growth, rather than look at the actual numbers in a church, I will examine the church’s percentage of the total population of the country.
-If the percentage is positive, the church was gaining members from society; that is enough conversions were taking place to more than counterbalance its inability to keep all its children.
+If the percentage is positive, the church was gaining members from society; that is, enough conversions were taking place to more than counterbalance its inability to keep all its children.
 If the percentage is negative, the church was failing to keep pace with any population growth, effectively losing its “market share”.
 This method works as it is safe to assume none of these churches had a per capita birth rate greater than that of society.

 Figure 1 shows membership percentages for four of the larger denominations [2,3], three established and one free (Welsh Presbyterian) .
 The Church of Scotland and Church in Wales show moderate percentage increases followed by long declines as they fail to keep pace with population growth.
 The Church of England would probably show the same pattern, but I suspect the membership figures in the 1800s are inflated due to inaccurate measures of electoral roll.
-However, its recent figures are more realistic, thus its percentage decline since the 1940s is genuine .
+However, its recent figures are more realistic.
+Thus, its percentage decline since the 1940s is genuine .

 All four churches show the pattern of the institutional lifecycle.
 A rise to prominence, caused by the freedom to channel spiritual life into evangelism, followed by a long decline, as the trappings of institutional maintenance and theological revisions distract churches from a passion for conversions.
 The Welsh Presbyterian church peaked earlier, perhaps because it was the one not established.
-Thus, it is further advanced in the lifecycle, explaining why is it now a smaller percentage than the Church in Wales.
+Thus, it is further advanced in the lifecycle, explaining why it is now a smaller percentage than the Church in Wales.
 The Church of Scotland has the fastest decline, probably because it has started with a much larger percentage of the host population.

 Figure 2 shows four smaller denominations.
-The Methodist Church has the same institutional lifecycle as the Welsh Presbyterian, which is to be expected as both were at the forefront of the 18th century revival in England and Wales .
+The Methodist Church has the same institutional lifecycle as the Welsh Presbyterian, which is to be expected as both were at the forefront of the 18th-century revival in England and Wales .
 However, the United Reformed Church (URC) is similar to the institutional churches in figure 1.
-It was formed from the English Presbyterian and Congregational churches, which, like the established churches, predate the 18th century revivals.
+It was formed from the English Presbyterian and Congregational churches, which, like the established churches, predate the 18th-century revivals.

 The Contrast to Decline